ktagilbert/rookie-dev/_posts/2016-2-20-bootstrapExample.markdown

 {% endhighlight %}

 Alright!
-You have bootstrap installed!!
+You have bootstrap installed.
 Now, you can begin to create pages.

 ## My Bootstrap Example